tuckerweibell/recipe/src/components/EzField/EzField.md

 ### Time input field

 Allows the user to pick a time from a select dropdown.
 Use `type="time"` to enable the user to pick a time from a select dropdown.
 An optional range can be used to limit the number of options in the select dropdown.
 Use `start="9:00am"` to specify the start of the range, and `end="5:00pm"` to specify the end of the range.
 An optional step can change the interval in which the times are generated.
 By default the step is `60` minutes.
 You can change it by adding `step={15}`.
+If "Noon" is more clear as a label than "12:00 PM" for your particular scenario, you can pass the optional prop `displayAsNoon`.

 The steps that are supported are: `5`, `10`, `15`, `20`, `30`, `60`